-A couple can receive PGD treatment on the NHS if they meet certain criteria.
+A couple can receive PGD treatment through the NHS if they meet certain criteria.
 These include:

 Couples meeting the full criteria may be eligible for up to three complete cycles of PGD.
 The number of cycles that a couple will be able to access can depend on whether they are successful after a cycle and also whether further treatment after a cycle is medically recommended.

-A couple can receive PGD on the NHS in Scotland if they meet certain criteria.
-These include:
+A couple can receive PGD through the NHS in Scotland if they meet certain criteria.
+The couple must have:

-A couple can receive PGD on the NHS in Wales if they meet certain criteria.
+A couple can receive PGD through the NHS in Wales if they meet certain criteria.
 These include:

 Couples meeting the full criteria may be eligible for up to three cycles of PGD.